woodser/monero-java/README.md

 ## Monero Java Library

-This project is a Java library for using a Monero wallet and daemon with RPC and native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).
+This project is a Java library for using Monero with RPC and native bindings to [Monero Core v0.15.0.5 Carbon Chameleon](https://web.getmonero.org/downloads/).

 - Supports RPC bindings to monero-wallet-rpc and monero-daemon-rpc.
-- Supports client-side wallets in NodeJS and web apps using JNI bindings to Monero Core.
+- Supports client-side wallets using JNI bindings to Monero Core.
 - Supports offline, watch-only, and multisig wallets.
 - Query wallet transactions, transfers, and outputs by their many attributes.
 - Fetch and process binary data from the daemon (e.g. raw blocks).